First steps in Prodio – how to use production planning

 - Once the task is completed it’s marked green or it disappears (depending on settings) and the employee can move onto next task.

-You can change the order of tasks from your computer – just drag the particular task up or down to the required position on the production plan.
+You can change the order of tasks from your computer – drag the particular task up or down to the required position on the production plan.
 All changes will be visible within a few seconds at the production.
-What’s important you can react quickly – because you see who is working a particular task and what’s the progress.
-When there is a problem with completion of order, employees can leave a comment, and you will see it as a pop-up cloud regarding last operations.
+What’s important is that you can react quickly because you see who is working on a particular task and the progress.
+When there is a problem with completing an order, employees can leave a comment, and you will see it as a pop-up cloud regarding the last operations.

 Production plan set for machines or operations?

-In Prodio you decide how a production plan will be set, by ordering tasks – by simply naming particular lists (Settings -> Machines/Operations).
-Think how you see your production and try to replicate it in the software.
+In Prodio, you decide how a production plan will be set by ordering tasks – by simply naming separate lists (Settings -> Machines/Operations).
+So think about how you see your production and try to replicate it in the software.

 Tip: different manufacturers use categories such as “Preparing technology” or “Cooperation services” and mark them as operations on the production plan, which allows them to see production as an overall technological process.

 The production plan can be divided into clear desktop panels, separate for each production floor or group of machines